brennie/spaghetti/doc/protocol.md

 The controller is only a message relayer, but it chooses when the HPGA should enter the shutdown phase.
 (TODO: determine when that should be).
 The controller only does the following in a loop:

  1. Check for a message from the islands
-  1. If the message is a `solutionMessage`, check if the value contained in the `solutionMessage` is better than the currently known one, update the value and solution and send a `valueMessage` to all children.
+  1. If the message is a `solutionMessage`, check if the value contained in the `solutionMessage` is better than the currently known one, update the value and solution, and send a `valueMessage` to all children.
 Otherwise disregard the message.
+ 2. Else check for a message from the hill climbing operator.
+  1. If the message is a `solutionMessage`, check if the value contained in the `solutionmessage` is better than the currently known one, update the value and solution, and send a `valueMessage` to all children.
+  2. Else if the message is an `orderingMessage`, forward the `orderingMessage` to all children.

 ### 2.2 Islands
 Islands are mostly message relayers